PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Vermicompost

-Vermicompost, or vermicastings, is not really a compost but a byproduct of the worms' digestive process (essentially, worm poop).
+Vermicompost, or vermicast, is not really a compost but a byproduct of the worms' digestive process.
 Vermicompost typically comes in smaller quantities as a bagged product and is relatively pricey compared to other types of compost.
 However it has a higher nutrient concentration and as such can be incorporated as a nutritious (yet gentle) amendment in particular for seed starting and container gardening.

 ### Leaf mold